 Here are five tips that can help you to progress your hairdressing career.
 Trying them out could put you in a better position to move forward.

 Protectivity is a specialist in niche commercial, leisure and lifestyle insurance.
-We cover thousands of individuals and small to medium size businesses across the UK, including qualified hairdressers and barbers.
-We offer a range of tailored insurance products to protect our customers against unforeseen events.
+We cover thousands of individuals and small to medium size businesses across the UK, with products including hairdressing insurance and barber insurance We offer a range of tailored insurance products to protect our customers against unforeseen events.

 If you are a beginner taking your first steps into your hairdressing career and see yourself as a Style Director, then you will need to build a wide range of skills, knowledge, and experience.
 You can get into this role through completing a college course (like a Level 3 Diploma in Hairdressing), an apprenticeship or working towards this position.